jimm/www-ellisislandband-net/schedule.md

 O'Malley's*, 1494 Post Rd, Fairfield CT. $10 at the door.

-**February 29th** *Rach's Hope PJ Gala 2020*, Penfield Pavilion, Fairfield, CT
+**February 29th** *Rach's Hope PJ Gala 2020*, Penfield Pavilion, Fairfield, CT.
 [Rach's Hope: Weathering The Storm Of Critical Illness](https://06880danwoog.com/2019/02/18/rachs-hope-weathering-the-storm-of-critical-illness) has more information about Rachel and the foundation that's been created in her honor.
 See [this page](https://e.givesmart.com/events/foC/) for tickets